CaldeCrack/CC3002-Metodologias-de-Diseno-y-Programacion/README.md

 ### Implementation
 First I designed the state diagram, and with it, I made the implementation of the state classes and controller of the game making use of the state pattern.
+Unfortunately after this I didn't made the effects of the cards (but somehow I still got the full score).
+Lastly I used the observer pattern to imnplement when a player loses all of its gems, resulting in the end of the match.

 ![http://creativecommons.org/licenses/by/4.0/](https://i.creativecommons.org/l/by/4.0/88x31.png)